The Hollybush is one of Redbourn's hidden gems, often missed by casual visitors to Redbourn but much appreciated by those who know how to find it.

-To the rear of the main building is The Old School Room, built in early Victorian times to support the provision of a basic education to local children.
+Ours is a wonderful old building, with its' origins in the mid-16th Century.
+To the rear of the main building is The Old School Room, built in early Victorian times to support the provision of a basic education to children from the Work House opposite.
 Darts and Cribbage are now played here and this private space also acts as our Function Room.
 Here we host dinner parties, business meetings and social gatherings of all types for all ages.